Listen to audio version of this article

 More recently, another casino ballot question in 2016, which would have permitted casinos in Northern New Jersey, drew nearly $25 million in spending pro and con.
 It now stands as the most expensive ballot question in state history.
 Even though opponents defeated it, it could be back one day.
 Governor Phil Murphy said April 23, 2018 that he believes the state could expand in other parts of the state while continuing to stabilize Atlantic City’s finances.

-It took a big push by major corporations to bring a whole new industry- casinos- to New Jersey.
-Marijuana interests may need a similar boost.
+It took a big push by major corporations to bring a whole new industry- casinos – to New Jersey.
+Marijuana legalization interests may need a similar boost.

 While medical marijuana already has been legalized in the state, legislation allowing recreational use has run into stiff resistance even though pro-marijuana spending on lobbying rose nearly 319 percent to $1.4 million in 2018.

-Governor Murphy and legislative leaders are continuing to hold meetings to try to rescue the bill, which Senate President Steve Sweeney gave only a 50-50 change of passage on April 29, 2019.
+Governor Murphy and legislative leaders are continuing to hold meetings to try to rescue the recreational marijuana bill, which Senate President Steve Sweeney gave only a 50-50 chance of passage on April 29, 2019.